wesonga/Static-Site-Generator/README.md

   ├── template.html         # HTML template for all pages
   ├── architecture.png      # Architecture diagram or other relevant images
-  ├── LICENSE               # License file for the project └── README.md             # Documentation for the project (e.g., usage, setup instructions)
+  ├── LICENSE               # License file for the project ├── main.sh               # Python script to generate the static site ├── test.sh               # Python script to run all tests in the src directory using unittest discover └── README.md             # Documentation for the project (e.g., usage, setup instructions)
 ```